stjohnvictor/kingsmen/en/phase1Leave.md

 #TODO
 I have decided to put together a list What follows is a long list of things you just need to stop doing
 * Step by step we will begin to add new disciplines to replace all the junk
+* Get away from things where you draw your self worth, value form etc.
+* Get away from things that take up your mind space or constantly demand your loyalty

 ## Uproot List
 ### Activities